gihankhalil1/SightPay/README.md

 # SightPay
- SightPay: Assisting visually impaired individuals with financial transactions using AI.
+**SightPay**: Assisting visually impaired individuals with financial transactions using AI.

 **SightPay** is an AI-powered solution designed to assist visually impaired individuals with financial transactions by utilizing advanced computer vision and natural language processing technologies.

 ## Features
-- **Currency Detection**: Detects various denominations of Egyptian currency (e.g., 5, 10,10(New) 20,20(New), 50, 100, and 200 EGP) using a camera.
+- **Currency Detection**: Detects various denominations of Egyptian currency (e.g., 5, 10, 10(New), 20, 20(New), 50, 100, and 200 EGP) using a camera.
-- **Invoice Processing**:Extracts information from invoices, such as total amounts, item descriptions, unit prices, and quantities using AI-powered content generation.
+- **Invoice Processing**: Extracts information from invoices, such as total amounts, item descriptions, unit prices, and quantities using AI-powered content generation.
 - **Audio Feedback**: Provides feedback using text-to-speech for detected currency and invoice data.
 - **Transaction Verification**: Confirms payment details using voice commands.
-- **Integration with Gemini**: Uses Google’s Gemini model for additional data processing and content generation tasks
+- **Integration with Gemini**: Uses Google’s Gemini model for additional data processing and content generation tasks.

-- # SightPay System
+## SightPay System

-## Installation
+### Installation

 1. **Clone the repository** to your local machine:
    ```bash
    git clone https://github.com/gihankhalil1/SightPay.git
    ```
-2.**Navigate to the project directory**
+2. **Navigate to the project directory**
    ```bash
    cd SightPay
    ```
-3.**Install required dependencies**:
+3. **Install required dependencies**:
    ```bash
    pip install -r requirements.txt
    ```
-4.**Download the pre-trained currency detection model**:
+4. **Download the pre-trained currency detection model**:
 (model_1.h5) and place it in the model/ directory.

-##Usage
+## Usage
-##Running the SightPay System
+## Running the SightPay System
-1.**Launch the application**:
+1. **Launch the application**:
   ```bash
    python app.py
    ```
 This will open a window showing the live video feed from your camera.
-The system will attempt to detect Egyptian currency and read the amount aloud using text-to-speech and vpoce-to-text.
+The system will attempt to detect Egyptian currency and read the amount aloud using text-to-speech and voice-to-text.

-2.**To process invoices**:
+2. **To process invoices**:

--Say "Capture the photo" to the system this will Capture an image of the invoice using the camera.
+-Say "Capture the photo" to the system.
+This will capture an image of the invoice using the ---camera.
--The app will upload the image to Gemini for processing and extract details such as total amounts, item lists, and descriptions say any of them to be done.
+-The app will upload the image to Gemini for processing and extract details such as total amounts, item lists, and descriptions.
+Say any of them to be processed.
-- If it is a currency image ,the app will upload the image to the Currency Detection Model for detectiong the Lable.
+-If it is a currency image, the app will upload the image to the Currency Detection Model for detecting the label.
--Then SightPay will tell you What you want to know.
+-SightPay will tell you what you want to know.

 ##Components
 ### Currency Detection Model